-By signing this Agreement the Recipient certifies that it will use the award to enhance its Emergency Management Program.
+By signing this Agreement the Recipient certifies that it will use these funds to enhance the county's Emergency Management Program.

-Monitoring: Monitoring may be accomplished through either a desk-based review or on-site monitoring visits, or both.
+Monitoring: Monitoring will be accomplished through desk-based review, on-site monitoring visits, or both.
 Monitoring will involve the review and analysis of the financial, programmatic, performance, compliance and administrative processes, policies, activities, and other attributes of each county and will identify areas where technical assistance, corrective actions and other support may be needed.